muhme/joomla-branches-tester/README.md

     on that port.
 This ensures that the, on the Docker host running, local Cypress GUI can listen on port 7125 during System Tests.

-As a result, there is a separate Cypress configuration file, `cypress.config.local.mjs`, for running local Cypress GUI.
+Therefore, there is a separate Cypress configuration file `cypress.config.local.mjs` for the local execution of Cypress GUI on the Docker host.

 ---